systemlibrary/systemlibrary-common-net/source/SystemLibrary.Common.Net/Install.md

 	}
 ```

-## Override default module's configurations
+## Override default configurations
-* Full example of all configurations for all modules (classes) in this package:
+* Example of all default configurations in this package:

 appSettings.json:
 ```json